zhangqianqianhzlh/vggt/evaluation/README.md

 ### Expected Results

 #### Quick Evaluation
-The whole testing may take one day.
-For faster trials, we recommend running with ```--fast_eval```.
+Full evaluation on Co3D can take a long time.
+For faster trials, you can run with ```--fast_eval```.
 This does exactly the same but limiting to evaluate over at most 10 sequence per category.

 Use `--fast_eval` to test on a subset of data (max 10 sequences per category):